itisteddy/fan-club-z/COMPLETE_ENV_VARIABLES.md

 ```

 **How Demo Credits Work:**
-- Users can toggle between "Demo" and "Crypto" funding modes when `VITE_FCZ_ENABLE_DEMO=1`
+- When `VITE_FCZ_ENABLE_DEMO=1`, users can toggle between "Demo" and "Crypto" funding modes
+- **Default mode is "Demo Credits"** when demo is enabled (users can switch to crypto if needed)
 - Demo credits are stored in `wallets` table with `currency='DEMO_USD'` and `provider='demo-wallet'`
 - Users can request demo credits via `/api/demo-wallet/faucet` endpoint (50 DEMO_USD per day)
 - Demo bets are settled instantly off-chain (no on-chain transactions)
-- Demo credits are **NOT** available in production - use real crypto deposits instead
+- Demo credits can be enabled in **both local development and production** environments